Article Quick Links

 Tip: Highlight a key section in your visuals with a red circle, box, or arrow.

 Easy-to-read instructions make for an excellent customer experience.
-With clear content, your customers don’t need to work very hard to get the answers they’re looking for.
+With clear content, your customers don’t need to work hard to get the info they’re looking for.
 Be sure to set your customer’s expectations of the bot early, and focus on the key ideas in your content.

 👀 Use emojis for key words or ideas 💡